 One thing to be aware of is that in almost all cases, this church does not allow time after the ceremony for formal group photographs.
 So, you either need to plan to have a first look and do all these photographs before the ceremony, or do them at the reception venue afterward. (note: several recent weddings I've shot at the Cathedral were indeed allowed a little time after the ceremony for formals, so this policy appears to have changed).

-Another option is to do the group shots in Jackson Square before or after the ceremony (if the ceremony ends before the park closes), though you do need to obtain a Jackson Square photography permit from the New Orleans Department of Parks and Parkways for this, as the requirement is actively enforced by park maintenance personnel.
+Another option is to do the group shots in Jackson Square before or after the ceremony (assuming the ceremony ends before the park closes), though you do need to obtain a Jackson Square photography permit from the New Orleans Department of Parks and Parkways for this, as the requirement is actively enforced by park maintenance personnel.
 It's also important to note that the permit does not grant you exclusive use of the park, so it's usually unavoidable that there will be some bystanders in the background of these photographs.

 In some cases, we can use Pirate's Alley, which is right next to the Cathedral, but again, it's almost impossible to avoid capturing a few unintentional photobombers in the background.